polyzentrik/transcription/README.md

 The examples folder contains examples of transcriptions performed with the scripts in this repo.

 ## License
- All resources in this repo are under an Apache 2.0 [license](LICENSE-2.0.txt).
+ All resources in this repo are under an Apache 2.0 license.
+License file available at the root of repo.